alan-turing-institute/AutisticaCitizenScience/project-management/project-roadmap/roadmap.md

 ### Milestone 6 Platform second phase

 Integrate moderation into platform - [#97](https://github.com/alan-turing-institute/AutSPACEs/issues/97) - Long Term
+> Incorporating the modertation process in the platform is dependant on the completed task of designing the [moderation process](#design-moderation-process)

 ## Diversity, Accessibility and Inclusivity